metal3d/imgnet-tools/README.md

 - `dl-imgnet` to download a image-net.org image set using the ID found in the search engine
 - `splitter` to split images in train and valid directories

+Note that the `dl-imgnet` script makes some generic tests:

+- is the image a real "image" ?
+- is it a known "bad image" (for example, sometimes, flickr returns a "logo" to say that image is not found, with a 200 status code)

+That's mainly why I created that script: to be able to download images and avoid bad files

+Any help, ideas, fixes, and so on... are gracefully appreciated :)

 ## dl-imgnet

 To use that script, go to http://image-net.org, then make a search request.
 For example "pizza".
 The website will show you several image set, you may now choose one.